tripasect/mpv-Subtitle-Definition/README.md

 # mpv-Subtitle-Definition

-**mpv-Subtitle-Definition** is an mpv extension developed to help viewers better understand difficult or obscure words appearing in movie or video subtitles when using mpv.
+**mpv-Subtitle-Definition** is an [mpv-player](https://github.com/mpv-player/mpv) extension developed to help viewers better understand difficult or obscure words appearing in movie or video subtitles when using mpv.
 When triggered by a key (TAB or ENTER), it reads the current subtitle text displayed on screen, sends it to a Python script that extracts challenging words, and then uses ChatGPT's API to look up their definitions.
 The definitions are then returned to the Lua script and displayed on-screen (OSD) for easy reference.

 ## Features